• Officers & Staff

 Today, his expertise includes contract administration, labor law, negotiation, and arbitration matter in over 1000 cases.
 He has served on the Arbitration Association Advisory Board as Vice-President and as the Policy and Ethics Chairman from 1997-2004 and ghost-author of “Did You Know….” for the FOP Journal.
 He negotiated percentage increases during economic recession, saved multiple discipline cases their employment and is considered an expert in financial “what-if” scenario planning.
 Holm recently developed and implemented a joint labor and management healthcare committee in cooperation with many municipalities, saving significant costs for both employee and the employer.

 Mr. Holm earned his undergraduate degree (BSBA) from Ashland University with a double major in marketing and Psychology.
 After working as a purchasing professional for 10 years he decided to transfer his negotiating skills to a new field as a labor advocate for the “FOP”.
 He received his Master’s of Labor relations and Human Resources with emphasis in Labor Law from Cleveland State University in 1992 and is a guest lecturer in the College of Urban Affairs at Cleveland State University.
 Mr. Holm holds his commission as a Captain as a Merchant Marine for over 16 years.
-Mr. Holm is active on nonprofit boards, serves as church deacon, past council Vice President, Endowment committee co-char, and as a member of Blue Coats as well as a member of the American Legion Post 136 St. James City Florida.
+Mr. Holm is active on nonprofit boards, serves as church deacon, past council Vice President, Endowment committee co-chair, and as a member of Blue Coats as well as a member of the American Legion Post 136 St. James City Florida.
 Mr. Holm resides in Cleveland, Ohio with his wife, Dr. Maudie Holm PHD.

 Part-Time Senior Staff Representative